harrybawsac/dyndns-go/README.md

 ### Configuration Fields

+- `registrar`: The DNS registrar to use (currently only "strato" is supported)
 - `user`: Your Strato domain username
 - `password`: Your Strato domain password
 - `host`: The hostname to update